Gabaldonlab/jloh/README.md

 ## Run

-The basic usage of the program is as simple as:
+JLOH has different tools which are used to extract and perform different operations on LOH blocks.
+The main tool is `JLOH extract`: its basic usage is as simple as:

 ```
-./jloh --threads <num_threads> --vcf <VCF> --genome-file <GENOME_FILE> --bam <BAM> [options]
+./jloh extract --threads <num_threads> --vcf <VCF> --ref <FASTA> --bam <BAM> [options]
 ```

-To produce a genome file, simply calculate the length of each sequence in your reference FASTA file and produce a file containing their name + length, structured in a tab-separated format that looks like this:
+To see all available tools simply run:

 ```
-chr1  89214414
-chr2  1231455
-chr3  90804782
-...
+./jloh -h
 ```

 ### Nextflow workflow